-Google Nexus 7 2012 (codename: tilapia/grouper) was launched in the year June 2012.
-The phone came out of the box with Android 4.1.2 Jelly Bean.
+ASUS/Google Nexus 7 2013 (codename: deb/flo) was launched in the year July 2013.
+The phone came out of the box with Android 4.3 Jelly Bean and later upgraded to Android 6.0 Marshmallow.
 Recently this device has received the official TWRP recovery support.
-So, on this page, we will guide you to install the TWRP Recovery on Nexus 7 2012.
+So, on this page, we will guide you to install the TWRP Recovery on Nexus 7 2013.
 This guide contains both the written instruction and video tutorial to help you install it quickly.
-Make sure to download the files required and then jump straight into instruction on how to install TWRP Recovery and Root your Nexus 7 2012.
+Make sure to download the files required and then jump straight into instructions on how to install TWRP Recovery and Root your Nexus 7 2013.

 TWRP Recovery and its Advantages

 Team Win Recovery Project is an open-source software custom recovery image for Android-based devices.
 It provides a touchscreen-enabled interface that allows users to install third-party firmware and back up the current system which is functions often unsupported by stock recovery images. – WikiPedia